-Program Manager North - Kennidra Rossin Program Manager South - Sheremah DeJesus
+Program Manager North - Kennidra Rossin Program Manager South - Sheremah DeJesus VP of Business Relations - Shantel Dix

 The Client Relations department serves as the initial point of contact and front-line support for all clients coming into one of Meridian's outpatient clinics and to many individuals reaching out to Meridian by phone.
 The Customer Service Specialists and Operators provide a variety of intake, billing/fee collection, follow-up assistance, client support/direction, staff support, and client concern reporting.
 Depending on the size, location and services offered at a particular clinic, Client Relations staff may provide specialized assistance.